visioncortex/vtracer/docs/design/architecture.md

 3. compositing:
    - **Stacked** — trace each layer's closed outlines independently (port of today's `to_compound_path` flow) via `fitter.fit_closed`
    - **Mosaic** — flatten to `LabelMap`, merge adjacent same-paint regions, extract the boundary graph, fit each shared edge once via `fitter.fit_open`, assemble faces (see [mosaic.md](mosaic.md))
+   - either way, `CurvePass`es run on each fitted contour *before* paths are assembled — in mosaic mode that means once per shared boundary segment, so both faces reference the transformed geometry and the tessellation stays seam-free.
+Running them any later (on the `VectorDoc`) would re-fit the two copies of every shared boundary independently and reopen the seams.
 4. optimizer passes over the `VectorDoc`
 5. `SvgWriter` serializes